There's nothing more frustrating than gearing up for your morning coffee ritual only to find that your Nespresso frother isn't working.

 Frothed milk made using a milk frother.

-4. Nespresso frother making noise but not working
+4. Nespresso frother is making noise but not working

 If your frother makes a humming or clicking sound but doesn't actually froth, try this:

-If none of this works, the motor may be partially seized or damaged, and it’s best to get in touch with the Nespresso support team.
+If none of this works, the motor may be partially seized or damaged, and it's best to contact the Nespresso support team.

 5. Alternative ways to froth milk